Solomon1533/1dgk.github.io/_posts/2024-01-24-comptia-trifecta-breakdown.md

 - Security+: $565
     - Total: $1,747 USD or $2,362 CAD

 I would likely buy a physical copy of a good textbook for each certification.
-Add another $300 Canadian, it's still under $3,000 CAD for the all three.
+Add another $300 and it's still under $3,000 CAD for all three certifications.